TDG-Platform/docs/Image_Registration.md

 ### Quickstart

-This script uses the Image Registration task to produce co-registered images that are in separate directories.
-If both images are in the same directory, then the source_filename and reference filename of the tifs must be added to the script.
+This script uses Image2Image to co-register two images.
+The source image will be registered to the reference image and output to the specified directory.

 ```python
    	from gbdxtools import Interface